mongonta0716/M5StickV-isolated-words-recognizer/README_en.md

 Write the bin in the firmware folder with kflash_gui and put boot.py on the root of the SD card and boot it.

 ## first boot
-The message "Please Speak A" will be displayed.
+The message "Please Speak 1" will be displayed.
 Since there is no recording file, you will need to record three words that are at least one second long.
-Please register three words that are longer than one second (they will be registered as A, B, and C, respectively).
+Please register three words that are longer than one second (they will be registered as 1, 2, and 3, respectively).

 ## after the socond time
 If there is a recording file on the SD card, it will start in voice recognition mode.
-When you speak a registered word, the corresponding letters A to C will be displayed.
+When you speak a registered word, the corresponding letters 1 to 3 will be displayed.
 If you want to record again, press button A to enter the recording mode.

 # Customize
 ## increase words
 The number of words can be increased by increasing  「words」 array in boot.py.

 ## when to misrecognize
 Refer to the log displayed in the terminal when you record, and adjust the following parameters.